aviaryan/shakesearch/README.md

 ## Upgrades

-* Add option for case-insensitive search.
+* Add option for case-insensitive search ("hamlet").
 * Highlight search result in web app to end-user.
 * Return book/play name with the search result.
 * Add option for word search.